In the ashes of democracy’s highest court, history repeats itself in fire, blood, and ruin.

 Burning of Jamestown

-Inspired by Bacon’s Rebellion—the first uprising on American soil—the work draws a piercing line between past and present, revealing how cycles of political unrest and institutional corruption echo across centuries.
+Inspired by Bacon’s Rebellion—the first uprising on American soil—the work draws a piercing line between past and present, revealing how cycles of political unrest, inequality, and institutional failure reverberate across centuries.

-Set within a dystopian version of the Supreme Court, now burned and in ruins, iconic symbols of American history are stripped bare and reimagined in disturbing new forms: George Washington wielding a Colt revolver handgun, Supreme Court justices locked in a ruthless struggle for survival, and crimson drapery—once regal—reduced to tattered remnants and transformed into instruments of control and execution.
-Each image lingers as a haunting portrait of a democracy burning from within.
+The action unfolds in a dystopian vision of the U.S. Supreme Court, burned and left in ruins.
+Within this fractured landscape, iconic symbols of American history are stripped bare and reimagined in disturbing new forms: George Washington brandishing a Colt revolver; Supreme Court justices locked in a ruthless struggle for survival; and crimson drapery—once emblematic of power and dignity—reduced to tattered remnants, repurposed as instruments of control and execution.
+Each image lingers as a haunting portrait of a democracy consuming itself.

-Through its fusion of cinematic staging, bold choreography, and uncompromising political commentary, Burning of Jamestown embodies Andrew Skeels’ signature artistic voice: powerful, refined, and deeply engaged with the urgency of our time.
-It is not just a performance—it is an indictment, a requiem, and a call to confront the forces that threaten to extinguish liberty.
+Fusing cinematic staging, bold physicality, and uncompromising political urgency, Burning of Jamestown embodies Andrew Skeels’ signature artistic voice—precise, visceral, and deeply engaged with the moral tensions of our time.
+It is not merely a performance, but an indictment, a requiem, and a call to reckon with the forces that threaten to extinguish liberty.

 —tanznet.de